jjsalinas/timer-app/README.md

 On the bottom there are controls.<br>
 Rounds can be skipped, reset or go back to a previous round (double tap on back button)

+### Sound
+For the sounds you can hear when the countdown is about to reach 0 [`native-audio`](https://github.com/capacitor-community/native-audio) capacitor is used.

 ## Configuration
 For trying out the repo, the web app can be run locally with
 ```bash